 Electric fireplace technology has come a long way over the decades and there are several different electric fireplaces to choose from that fit all kinds of home situations.
 Electric fireplaces don’t use a real flame, instead, they simulate realistic flames in several different ways.
 Here are some of the more common electric fireplace types that you can install in your home:

 - Electric Fireplace Mantels – Modern electric fireplaces are good at imitating a traditional fireplace even if a chimney isn’t present.
-A fireplace mantel helps set the ambiance of the room and allows it to feel like a permanent fixture.
+A fireplace with mantel helps set the ambiance of the room and allows it to feel like a permanent fixture.
 While these fireplace mantels can sometimes be a singular combined unit, it is usually two separate pieces that come together.
 These pieces will be the mantel, or outer housing of the fireplace, and the electric insert that fits into it.
 Sometimes these types of units are part of a larger media center and have space for a TV.
 They can also come with additional storage and shelving depending on what type you get and if your living room has the space for it.

 - Wall Mounted Electric Fireplace – This is typically a lighter version of an electric fireplace that is designed for wall hanging.
 Sometimes, these units can be installed directly into the drywall.
 Usually, a wall-mounted electric fireplace will have everything you need for mounting and installation.
 However, some larger types may require you to hire a professional for installation so that you can make sure it passes building codes.